ConservationMetrics/gc-docs/docs/reference/gc-toolkit/onboarding/index.md

 [Apache Superset](../superset/) is a data visualization tool integrated with Guardian Connector to help you create customizable dashboards, charts, and graphs for analyzing your data.

-You can get to it through this web address: https://superset.alias.guardianconnector.net/
+You can get to it through this web address: <ParamLink template="https://superset.{alias}.guardianconnector.net/" paramName="alias" defaultValue="alias">superset.<ParamText paramName="alias" defaultValue="alias" />.guardianconnector.net</ParamLink>

 As your Data Warehouse grows, you will want to learn more about the patterns in your data.
 You can find more about it in the [Superset documentation](../superset/).